CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 You should download and submit a .ipynb copy of your Colab notebook (with outputs) to Gradescope.

+## Checkpoint #2 Deliverables
+### LLM Experiment Integration (10 pts)

+For this checkpoint, you are expected to have successfully integrated the provided UI code into your project.
+Additionally, you must implement and deploy a server-side functionality that returns a hardcoded response.
+This step is crucial to ensure you are on track.

 ## Final Deliverables

-### Final LLM Experiment (40 points)
+### Final LLM Experiment (30 points)

-Now that you’ve implemented a basic LLM integration to answer syllabus questions, you need to implement the following to decide whether or not the feature can be shipped to production:
+Now that you’ve implemented a basic LLM integration to translate posts, you need to implement the following to finalize the implementation to decide whether or not the feature can be shipped to production.

-* Retrieval Augmented Generation (RAG) to reduce prompt length.
-* Pipeline to improve performance on complex grading questions.

 Complete the Colab Notebook you copied for the Basic LLM Integration.